An exciting seed capital opportunity for UWM student entrepreneurs!

 Through the James D. Scheinfeld Entrepreneurial Awards Competition, you have the opportunity to convince a panel of venture capitalists, business executives, and educators that your business plan is not only viable, but worth funding.

 Each spring semester, up to three awards in amounts ranging from $5,000 to $15,000 are made to promising ventures.
+The 2023 final competition is scheduled for Monday, June 19th and will be held in-person.

 The Scheinfeld Entrepreneurial Awards Competition is open to current undergraduate and graduate students at the University of Wisconsin-Milwaukee.
-Consistent with the donor’s wishes, all venture teams must include at least one Lubar School of Business student.
+Consistent with the donor’s wishes, all venture teams must include at least one Lubar College of Business student.
 For the purposes of the awards, a current student is defined as one who is enrolled in good standing in undergraduate or graduate courses at UWM during the current academic year.

 Awards from the Fund will be based on the following criteria: (a) business viability of the start-up venture; (b) scalability and potential for growth and job creation; (c) ability of the venture to attract other sources of financing (from team members themselves, family friends, banks, angel investors etc.); and (d) launch readiness.